Pylons/akhet/docs/demo/content.rst

 Templates and stylesheets
 =========================

-The demo's Mako templates and stylesheets are designed to function in a variety of environments, so you can copy them to your application as a starting point.
+The demo's templates and stylesheets are designed to function in a variety of environments, so you can copy them to your application as a starting point.
 The following files are included: